Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Results

 The characteristics of case (a), (b), and (c) regarding channel groups shown in the ternary plot and stacked histogram are also consistently demonstrated in the individual samples presented in Figs. \ref{fig3} and \ref{fig4}.
-Although Figs. \ref{fig3} and \ref{fig4} present visually similar prediction maps across cases (a), (b), and (c) (different models trained on the same data), each case’s Most Contributed Channel Group (MCCG) map, which illustrates the channel group that made the largest contribution to the prediction of each true positive water pixel under cloudy conditions, shows different characteristics.
+Although Figs. \ref{fig3} and \ref{fig4} present visually similar prediction maps across cases (a), (b), and (c) (independent training runs using the same model architecture, configuration, and training data), each case's Most Contributed Channel Group (MCCG) map, which illustrates the channel group that made the largest contribution to the prediction of each true positive water pixel under cloudy conditions, shows different characteristics.
 Specifically, in case (a), the SAR channel group contributed the most to the prediction of the majority of true positive water pixels.
 In contrast, as the cases shift to (b) and (c), the number of pixels to which the NIR and RGB channel groups make the largest contribution increases.
 Notably, in the MCCG maps shown in Fig. \ref{fig3}, the channel group with the largest contribution is either the NIR or the SAR channel group, depending on how the NIR reflectance is affected by cloud presence.
 The MCCG maps for case (c) in Fig. \ref{fig4} exhibit a tendency for the RGB channel group to make the largest contribution to the prediction of true positive water pixels under cloud conditions, particularly in regions with thick cloud cover.